One Day in Ostuni Itinerary (for First-Time Visitors!)

 One of the best restaurants to enjoy dinner at is Dish, a modern and contemporary restaurant, serving up some of the most beautiful plates of food in the city.

+Dish has a current design and aesthetic that contrasts perfectly with the old town that sits opposite the restaurant.
 With its open-plan kitchen, you can watch the chefs work their magic as you wait for your food to be served.

 Knowledgeable waiters will help pair your food with the correct wines and you will be greeted with a glass of Prosecco when you arrive.
+This is a brilliant way to end a fantastic day in Ostuni

 Where to Stay in Ostuni

+Thankfully, there are many places to stay in Ostuni.
 These are my recommendations for excellent accommodation options that will suit all budgets and travel styles.

 What to do in Ostuni, Italy in Puglia

-La Sommita Relais & Chateaux is an amazing luxury hotel that not only provides five-star comforts when it comes to a night’s sleep but also five-star food with its own Michelin starred restaurant on-site.
+La Sommita Relais & Chateaux is an amazing luxury hotel that not only provides five-star comforts when it comes to a night’s sleep but also five-star food with its own Michelin-starred restaurant on-site.

 Located in the old town of Ostuni, the hotel offers breathtaking views over the city and Puglian countryside.